jcass77/WTFIX/README.md

         "wtfix.apps.sessions.ClientSessionApp",    # HTTP session management
     ]
     ```
+- Messages can be cached in memory or saved to a Redis message store for later retrieval.
+Or add your own message storage
+solution using the provided interfaces.
+- Send messages using the provided REST API, or by publishing them to a Redis Pub/Sub channel for immediate delivery

 - Provides a convenient ``@on`` decorator for fine-grained control over which apps will respond to which types of messages: